-Minimal negative effects are expected on fish and wildlife habitat or water quality due to the small size, winter harvest, and shape of the sale.
+Minimal negative effects are expected on fish and wildlife habitat or water quality due to the small size proposed and distance from waterbodies.
 Other users of the Nenana Ridge Forest Road may experience an increase in traffic and road wear, but also derive some benefits from road maintenance and snow-clearing operations.